leobudima/elogii-blog/content/building-brand-awareness-with-last-mile-delivery.md

 For example, people value speed more than ever.

-That means you’ll have to adopt faster fullfilment methods, like [**same-day delivery**](https://elogii.com/blog/same-day-delivery-and-delivery-management-software/).
+That means you’ll have to adopt faster fulfillment methods, like [**same-day delivery**](https://elogii.com/blog/same-day-delivery-and-delivery-management-software/).

 On the other hand, [**Gen Z consumers**](https://www.mckinsey.com/industries/consumer-packaged-goods/our-insights/true-gen-generation-z-and-its-implications-for-companies) want to order products online.